zafrem/obsidian-lock-n-find/README.md

 ## Overview

 Lock and Find is a plugin for [Obsidian](https://obsidian.md) that helps you quickly locate and lock content within your notes.

 **Hint.
-We protect your data from company.**
+You protect your data from others...**

 This plugin is built with TypeScript and utilizes the Obsidian plugin API.